Taste of the terroir: Nord-Pas-de-Calais

-Situated between the sea and the farmlands of the Avesnois and the Monts des Flandres, Nord-Pas de Calais offers an unexpected cuisine which will delight the palate of the adventurous in search of lovely culinary surprises.
+Situated between the sea and the farmlands of the Avesnois and the Monts des Flandres, Nord-Pas-de-Calais offers an unexpected cuisine which will delight the palate of the adventurous in quest of lovely culinary surprises.

 FESTIVAL OF FROMAGES

-The Nord-Pas de Calais is still a very important agricultural region and over the past 12 years has seen the development of new products.
-Different potatoes (Ratte du Touquet, Charlotte des Sables, Pompadour) have appeared on the market.
+The Nord-Pas-de-Calais is still an important agricultural region and over the last dozen years has seen the development of new products, including: potatoes (Ratte du Touquet, Charlotte des Sables, Pompadour) have appeared on the market.
 Cauliflower has made St-Omer famous and Perle du Nord chicory is grown here exclusively.

 Nord-Pas de Calais is one of the most important cheese producing regions of France.
 The abundance of grass in the Avesnois and Monts des Flandres are ideal for grazing cows.
-Try the famous Maroilles cheese, the Dauphin, Boulette d’Avesnes, Coeur d’Arras or Bergues, not forgetting the Vieux-Lille, also known as the ‘puant’ (or ‘stinker’).
+Try the famous Maroilles variety, the Dauphin, Boulette d’Avesnes, Coeur d’Arras or Bergues cheese, not forgetting the Vieux-Lille, also known as the puant (or ‘stinker’).

 This range of cheese also owes its origin to the Middle Ages when the area had many Cistercian monasteries.
 The monks cultivated the art of brewing and left some unique cheese recipes.

 The last and not the least surprising speciality is Vieux Hollande.
 This crumbly orange cheese is ripened in the hundred-year-old cellars of a cheese maker in Roubaix.
 On the dessert side, regional delicacies are rarer, but it is difficult not to appreciate a fruit tart or pie with cream.

 Nord-Pas-de-Calais is one of the two great brewing regions of France.
 The character of its beers is influenced by both Belgium and England.
 Typical examples are produced by top fermentation, which gives a fruity flavour.